 We’ll start with some of the common mistakes I see and end with the biggest and most common mistake at the end of this post.
 You won’t want to miss this.

-Installing your curtain rod too close to the window or not leaving any room for stacking
+Mistake #1: New decorators install curtain rods too close to the window or fail to leave room for stacking

-One of my most popular posts was the one I wrote about how to choose the colour of your drapery rods, and this one covers WHERE to hang it, so if you are buying curtains (not having a professional decorator choose and install them for you) make sure you read these links.
+One of my most popular posts was the one I wrote about how to choose the colour of your drapery rods, and this one covers how to measure for a curtain rod, so if you are buying curtains (and not having a professional decorator choose and install them for you) make sure you read these posts.

 These drapes don’t close, as you can see the track is hidden inside the drapery making them purely decorative and simply gorgeous.

-Installing too much hardware on your bathroom or kitchen cabinets
+Mistake #2: New decorators install too much hardware on bathroom or kitchen cabinets

 When you’ll really notice that there’s too much hardware on your cabinetry is if you go with a high contrast like these black ones in this kitchen of one of my clients (below):

 I chose 1″ knobs (not 1.5 or 1 7/16), and one handle on the drawers instead of two smaller handles.
 Looks cleaner and less busy.

 One handle on the drawers is just right, instead of too much.
 As I’ve said many times, here and here, black has a tipping point.
 And, once you’ve hit it, the room can look too busy or too harsh and masculine, really fast.

 I also chose 1″ glass knobs for Crystal’s master bathroom vanity along with little 4″ pulls on the middle drawers.
 However, even they could have been knobs just like the two drawers above them.